0xalibabas/0xalibabas.github.io/content/posts/zoho-assist-breaks-windows-security-model/index.md

 > Hi,
 >
 > Thank you for the report.
 After investigation, we have confirmed that the reported behavior is expected.
 Please refer to the following link for more information: https://www.zoho.com/assist/help/unattended-access.html.
 >

 ![Zoho reply](</images/Pasted image 20251017093910.png>)

 Their own documentation confirms this design.
-What.
+What, but why?
 The page they linked states that the agent is installed with "system-level privileges" to allow technicians to "perform administrative and troubleshooting tasks, even if the user logged into the remote device does not have administrative rights."

 So, they are openly documenting that their agent provides a built-in privilege escalation path and calling it a feature.
 Let's be clear: a local privilege escalation vector is not a feature you want running on your endpoints.